a beauty for the earl's duty

 “I would like that very much, my lord,” she said.

 The Marquess managed to not stumble too noticeably as they made their way onto the dance floor.
 However, as they danced, he stepped on her feet more than once, and his speech was slurred and forced out more of his foul-smelling breath.

 He also seemed to be struggling to keep his hands positioned properly as they moved.
 When the dance finally ended, she was relieved.
 She gracefully moved off the dance floor with the Marquess and politely excused herself.

 Despite her previous vow to keep up the appearance of having an enjoyable time, she spent the rest of the evening hiding in one of the corners of the ballroom, praying that Lord Clovershire did not spot her again.

 I’m glad that you finished reading the preview.
-“A Beauty for the Earl’s Duty” will be live on Amazon very soon!
+“A Beauty for the Earl’s Duty” is now live on Amazon!